Oh, please, don’t tell me I am the only person that this happens to.

 What causes this strange reaction?

-The main reason is due to the fact that cheese contains an amino acid known as tyramine.
+The main reason is because cheese contains an amino acid known as tyramine.

 This compound causes us to produce adrenaline, which triggers the fight-or-flight response.